1. Where can I find University Policies and Procedures?

 Deans, directors, department chairs, faculty, faculty librarians, and research associates on 12-month appointments are entitled to one month vacation (20 days) each year.
 Faculty members holding a less-than-12-month appointment or who work part-time do not earn vacation benefits.
 (For further information, please refer to the Faculty Handbook, Chapter II, Employment, Vacations.)

 3. Does the University provide sick leave for faculty members?

 Under the University’s Faculty Medical and Family Leave Policy, an eligible faculty member can receive paid leave for a period of up to 26 workweeks, during any 12-month period in the event of his or her own serious medical condition or illness, contingent upon certification by a health care provider.

 Faculty members who have been employed at the University for 24 calendar months or more are eligible for up to a maximum of four weeks of paid leave during any consecutive 24-month period in the event of a serious medical condition or illness of a spouse, biological or adopted child, or parent for whom the faculty member has a major responsibility.
-(Please refer to University Policy 02-11-01, Faculty Medical and Family Leave, for eligibility requirements and specific details.)
+(Please refer to University Policy Faculty Medical and Family Leave AC 26 (formerly 02-11-01), for eligibility requirements and specific details.)

 4. Does the University provide maternity and parental leave for faculty?